Mahdi-Tohidi/SIEM-System/README.md

  ### [YouTube Demonstration](https://youtu.be/Dun6cbtvHQ4)

 <h2>Description</h2>
-The project consists of configuring a Windows system to include enhanced logging for User logon/logoff, User process execution, and Network traffic.
+This project consists of configuring a Windows system to include enhanced logging for User logon/logoff, User process execution, and Network traffic.
 This SIEM system will be created using an Elasticsearch stack which allows for ingestion, visualization, and searching of log sources.
 <br />